surajverma2587/react-basics/docs/README.md

 ## Introduction
 [Back to Index](#index)

-[React](https://reactjs.org/) is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-It lets you compose complex UIs from small and isolated pieces of code called [components](#react-components).
+[React](https://reactjs.org/) is a front-end JavaScript based language developed by Facebook to allow declarative composition of simple stateless/stateful [components](#react-components) that construct an interactive UI.

 ## Getting Started
 [Back to Index](#index)